 The case also serves as a reminder to employees to begin their claims by starting ACAS Early Conciliation no later than three months less one day from the date the employer has refused an adjustment, or it seemed clear that they were not going to make the adjustment, if they had not expressly communicated that decision.

 Each situation must be considered on its own facts and specialist legal advice should be considered from an early stage.
-To discuss the issues in this case and how they might affect you or your business, contact David Leslie by emailing email@example.com or on 0113 368 7804.
+To discuss disability discrimination or any of the other issues in this case and how they might affect you or your business, contact David Leslie by emailing [email protected] or on 0113 368 7804.